CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Related works

 However, recent works have pointed out the limits of enforcing invariant feature representation distribution, particularly when the marginal label distribution differs significantly between domains~\citep{johansson2019support,zhao2019learning,wu2019domain,tachet2020domain}.
-Based on these theoretical results, different methods have been proposed to tackle UDA under label shift, often by minimizing $\beta$-relaxed Wasserstein distance~\citep{tong2022adversarial,wu2019domain}, or estimating the importance weight of label distribution between source and target domains~\citep{lipton2018detecting,tachet2020domain,azizzadenesheli2019regularized}.
+Based on these theoretical results, different methods have been proposed to tackle UDA under label shift, often by minimizing $\beta$-relaxed Wasserstein distance~\citep{tong2022adversarial,wu2019domain}, or estimating the importance weight of label distribution between source and target domains and aligning the conditional feature distribution instead ~\citep{lipton2018detecting,tachet2020domain,azizzadenesheli2019regularized,kirchmeyer2021mapping,rakotomamonjy2022optimal}.
+Similarly, other methods tackle label shift by heuristics such as resampling during training and reweighing during inference ~\cite{jiang2020implicit,westfechtel2023backprop,garg2023rlsbench}.
+Different from these approaches, \algoname aims to align the support of the conditional feature distribution, without explicitly estimating the marginal label distribution, which can be challenging under extreme label shift~\citep{kirchmeyer2021mapping,rakotomamonjy2022optimal}.

-Our proposed method leverages the \textit{Symmetric Support Divergence} proposed by~\citet{tong2022adversarial}.
-Different from the work in ~\citet{tong2022adversarial} that aims to align the support of marginal feature distributions in source and target domains, the key idea of our proposed method is to tackle the label shift by aligning the conditional distributions of the latent given the label, targeting a label-informative representation.
-We theoretically justify our proposed method by introducing a novel theoretical target risk bound inspired by the work of~\citet{dhouib2022connecting}.